10:00 AM – 11:30 AM

 Speakers: Greg Cocard, Senior Manager, Electric Training Delivery, Pacific Gas and Electric Company

-Rick Johnson, Manager, Electric Technical Training, Pacific Gas and Electric Company
+Rick Johnson, Supervisor – Electric Training Delivery, Pacific Gas and Electric Company

 Accelerating Employee Development with a Structured Approach to Training – Spectra Energy is building and implementing an accelerated training program to support its massive investments in new assets and technology and to replace the outflow of retiring field employees.
 Spectra will share how they expect to speed time to competency resulting in increased ROI for the business.